 If you live in an urban area, check for designated city facilities, farms, or farmers markets that accept food scraps to convert into compost.
 Or use that compost for your own backyard garden.

-Sustainability is important to us here at Puracy—which is why all of our products, including our kitchen line, are non-toxic, vegan, and 100% biodegradable.
+Sustainability is important to us here at Puracy—which is why all of our products, including our kitchen line, are gentle, effective, and 100% biodegradable.
 And these simple little ways to reduce your kitchen's eco-footprint can make a big difference to our planet in the long run.